 However that seems overkill and take up a lot of resource on the Mac Mini.
 I continue to push with other solution and finally come up with a satisfying setup.

 Issue with OS X connecting to KVM client

 The most common way to KVM client running graphical interface is through KVM manager.
-Though that will work locally on the KVM host out of the box, it proves to be difficult even from another Linux server, and require alot of research and tweeking for people new to KVM.
+Though that will work locally on the KVM host out of the box, it proves to be difficult even from another Linux server, and require a lot of research and tweaking for people new to KVM.
 However there is a easy solution for OS X.

 Homebrew allow Linux package to be installed and ran on OS X system.
-Follow instruction on Homebrew home page to install Homebrew.
+Follow instruction on Homebrew: